History Line Chatterley Whitfield

 History 1881 Pit Disaster

-Feruary 1881 there was a serious fire and explosion at Whitfield.
-The latter fire was caused by the misuse of an underground blacksmith’s furnace which resulted in an explosion, killing 24 men.
+February 1881 there was a serious fire and explosion at Whitfield.
+The latter fire was caused by the misuse of an underground blacksmith’s furnace which resulted in an explosion, killing 24 men and boys.

 The force of the explosion caused the collapse of the Laura Pit and the entire shaft and pit top were abandoned.
 At the same time the Institute shaft had to be partly filled, in an effort to extinguish the fire.
 Later, an enquiry into the explosion was held at the nearby Norton Arms, while at Stafford Assizes the Manager, Mr Thompson, defended himself against a charge of manslaughter and was acquitted.